Learn-Write-Repeat/Web-Development/wd-cp-4/Ritika Agrawal/Ritika_WD_NodeJsEvents.md

 ```
 <br>

-## Below are some of the methods of EventEmitter class used to handle events:
+## Below are some of the methods of EventEmitter class used to handle events:hourglass: :
 | Method | Description |
 | :-------:| :----------:|
 | addListener(event, listener) | Adds a listener at the end of the listeners array for the specified event. |